Research on the impact of humanism

 - reduce per capita health care costs.

-At the Arnold P. Gold Foundation, we use the acronym I.E. C.A.R.E.S to provide a framework for humanism in healthcare: Integrity, Excellence, Compassion, Altruism, Respect, Empathy, and Service.
-Click the statements below to see research demonstrating that humanism in healthcare supports the achievement of the Quadruple Aim.
+At The Arnold P. Gold Foundation, we use the acronym I.E. C.A.R.E.S to provide a framework for humanism in healthcare: Integrity, Excellence, Collaboration & Compassion, Altruism, Respect & Resilience, Empathy, and Service.